-C. Identifying Issues On Which To Develop Specific Recommendations variety of sources including the original ccNSO Regions Report, a Response to the Board listing a set of overarching principles produced by the GNSO, face-to-face discussions at ICANN meetings and responses to earlier public consultations, etc. Those "matters" reflected the formal and informal views of a wide range of stakeholders, including the Working Group itself, and some appeared to be contradictory - a reflection of the complexity and sensitivity of the issues involved.
+C. Identifying Issues On Which To Develop Specific Recommendations

+61. The Initial Report presented a list of 25 "Matters to be taken into Consideration" by the Working Group as part of its review efforts (the full list is provided in table form in Annex B).
+The list of potential issues (or problems) was gleaned from a wide variety of sources including the original ccNSO Regions Report, a Response to the Board listing a set of overarching principles produced by the GNSO, face-to-face discussions at ICANN meetings and responses to earlier public consultations, etc. Those "matters" reflected the formal and informal views of a wide range of stakeholders, including the Working Group itself, and some appeared to be contradictory - a reflection of the complexity and sensitivity of the issues involved.